ZythDr/Discord-Stuff/README.md

 This means that text will no longer move around on expanding/collapsing the sidebars, which results in much better performance while it also looks better.
 Alongside the new approach to the animations, there are also a few new additions such as:
 + Theme only applies when window size is small (configurable size threshold by changing @media (max-width: 1130px))
-+ Top bar has been cleaned up and made more compact.
++ Useless icons hidden from the top bar to make it more compact and less cluttered.
 [Preview](https://i.imgur.com/7oHnRf8.png)
-+ "Useless" icons hidden from chat input box.
++ Unimportant icons hidden from chat input box.
 (Nitro Gift & Stickers, can be reverted) [Preview](https://i.imgur.com/DJRSllM.png)